MystenLabs/walrus-docs/docs/usage/web-api.md

   [the relevant section](#store) for examples), then the `Blob` object is transferred to the specified address.
 This is a way for clients to get back the created object for their data.
 - If the `send_object_to` query parameter is not specified, two cases are possible:
-  - if the publisher was run with the `--keep` flag, then the sub-wallet transfers the newly-created blob object to the main wallet, such that all these objects are kept there.
+  - If the publisher was run with the `--keep` flag, then the sub-wallet transfers the newly-created blob object to the main wallet, such that all these objects are kept there.
-  - if the `--keep` flag was omitted, then the sub-wallet *immediately burns* the `Blob` object.
+  - If the `--keep` flag was omitted, then the sub-wallet *immediately burns* the `Blob` object.
     Since no one has requested the object, and the availability of the data on Walrus is independent of the existence of such object, it is safe to do so.
 This is to avoid cluttering the sub-wallet with many blob objects.

 ## Using a public aggregator or publisher {#public-services}